MeterianHQ/meterian-github-action/README.md

 ### Pre-required configuration

+In order to use this action you require an authentication API token from Meterian which is only available for paid plans.

-As the Meterian client requires authentication to function, you will need to generate an API token and set a GitHub secret within the repository of the project you wish to scan:
+Once registered to Meterian with an eligible plan, you can generate an API token and set it as GitHub secret within the repository you wish to scan:

 - Generate a Meterian API token
   - Create an account or log into your account on https://meterian.com